-Permission Applies to Туре Notes read write Samba share containing database file Samba These permissions are only applicable if the database file is located in a Samba share on Unix.
-The Samba user whose authentication details are supplied when mounting the share needs to have readwrite access to the share. read write Samba share containing database file Samba These permissions are only applicable if the database file is located in a Samba share on Unix.
+Permission Applies to Туре Notes read write Samba share containing database file Samba These permissions are only applicable if the database file is located on a Samba share on Unix.
 The Samba user specified by the smbuser data source attribute needs to have read access to the share.
-If the database file is opened for read/write access (readonly data source attribute set to no), this user must also have write access to the share.
+If the database file is opened for read/write access (readonly data source attribute set to no), this user must also have write access to the share. read write create delete Windows share containing database file Windows These permissions are only applicable if the database file is located on a Windows share.
+The Windows user whose authentication details are supplied when mounting the share needs to have read, write, create and delete privileges on the share.
+Note that on some versions of Windows, the create and delete privileges may be replaced by the modify privilege.

-Permission Applies to Туре Notes read write create Windows share containing database file Windows These permissions are only applicable if the database file is located in a Windows share. delete The Windows user whose authentication details are supplied when mounting the share needs to have read, write, create and delete privileges on the share the share.
-Note that on some versions of Windows, the create and delete privileges may be replaced by the modify privilege. read write Windows share containing database file Windows These permissions are only applicable if the database file is located in a Windows share.
+Permission Applies to Туре Notes read write Windows share containing database file Windows These permissions are only applicable if the database file is located on a Windows share.
 The Windows user specified by the smbuser data source attribute needs to have read privilege on the share.
 If the database file is opened for read/write access (readonly data source attribute set to no), this user must also have write privilege.